-Hate ruled out, but motive still a mystery in Dayton attack
+Unknowns in Ohio shooting include: Did he target his sister?

 Authorities identified the other dead as Monica Brickhouse, 39; Nicholas Cumer, 25; Derrick Fudge, 57; Thomas McNichols, 25; Lois Oglesby, 27; Saeed Saleh, 38; Logan Turner, 30; and Beatrice N. Warren-Curtis, 36.

-At least 15 of the 27 more people known to have been treated for injuries had been released, according to city officials.
+At least 15 people known to have been treated for injuries had been released, according to city officials.
 Some suffered multiple gunshot wounds and others were injured as they fled, hospital officials said.

 Conflicting accounts of the shooter have emerged.